-To cultivate lifetime careers in food and wellness industries by offering affordable, accessible and socially minded education and training.
+To cultivate passion and lifetime careers in food, hospitality and health by offering affordable, accessible and socially minded education and opportunities to learn.

 OBJECTIVES

 The goal of the institution is to produce competent professionals for entry-level employment as cooks, chefs, pastry chefs, caterers, foodservice managers, and other entry-level positions in the foodservice industry.